lockettnb/teensy_makefile/README.md

 makefile if a recompile is needed.
 Usually this is done if you change a compile time configuration option.

-BONUS: As part of this adventure throught the twisty little passages I collected documentation on all of the compiler and linker options.
+BONUS: As part of this adventure through the twisty little passages I collected documentation on all of the GCC compiler/linker options.
+See the doc/teensy_makefile.pdf for details.

 BONUS BONUS: This is also a documentation makefile.
 This make is used to convert markdown documentation into HTML or PDF.